Strategy & Management Consultants, Subject Matter Experts, Researchers, & More

 Personal interests include: Discovering new music, doodling caricatures, reading self-help books, eating, developing personal style, and all things dogs!

-Education: Pursuing degrees in Law & Society and Culture & Deviance Studies from CUNY John Jay College of Criminal Justice
+Education: B.A. in Law & Society and Culture & Deviance Studies from CUNY John Jay College of Criminal Justice

 Personal interests include: Physical/extreme activities/sports (such as rock climbing, snowboarding, etc.); trying new foods from different cultures, politics, reading, writing stories, debating, and traveling